ProgramRepair/SearchRepair/README.md

 2. Secondly, import this project in Eclipse

 3. Install python, mysql, z3, z3 ocaml api, jdk, gcc in local computer.
+4. If folder "./bughunt" exists,  delete that folder.

-4. Create a database in mysql, and go to PROJECTROOT/configuration/configuration file, edit three fields user, password, database:
+5. Create a database in mysql, and go to PROJECTROOT/configuration/configuration file, edit three fields user, password, database:

 	user:root